solitarylullabies/solitarylullabies/README.md

   - Cuddle comf!
 I enjoy people hanging out with me ^_^
   - C+H always unless I have dniuf (VERY RARE)
+  - Fandom dniuf just means don't int with me if you're cosplaying a char from that media
+     - The reasons may include that I don't trust the fandom not to defend actions of a char (Like Sol from TKATB) or I just do not like the fandom in general (Dandy's World)
   - IWCUF just means don't talk to me!
 Cuddles r fine <3
   - If we're green names for following each other on github, feel free to cuddle me ^_^
   - Green names = friends !!!